Osijek: Origins

 Following the Roman conquest of Pannonia, the settlement—then known as Mursa—was garrisoned by the Roman Seventh Legion.
 The legion administered the area from a military castrum and built a bridge across the Drava River.
 Historical evidence suggests that Emperor Hadrian founded this settlement as a new foundation.
-He later elevated Mursa to a colony with special privileges in 133 CE.
+He later elevated Mursa to a colony with special privileges in 133 AD.
 The subsequent history of Mursa was marked by turbulence, as several decisive battles were fought in its vicinity.
 These conflicts had profound consequences for the colony and the wider region, which was already strained due to the westward migration of various tribes—including the Alemanni, Gepids, Goths, Marcomanni, and Vandals—who were displaced by the invading Huns.
 After the collapse of the Western Roman Empire and the Avar Khaganate's destruction of local tribes in the 6th century, the region was repopulated by Slavic tribes during their mass migrating to Southeastern Europe in the Early Middle Ages, between the 6th and 7th centuries.

 The earliest recorded mention of Osijek dates to 1196.
 From 1353 to 1472, the town was a feudal possession of the Kórógyi family.
 Following the death of the last Kórógyi, King Matthias Corvinus transferred authority over Osijek to the Rozgonyi family.
 The city was subsequently sacked and nearly destroyed by an invading Ottoman army on 8 August 1526, just prior to the Battle of Mohács.
 A permanent Turkish garrison was established in 1529, after which the Ottoman rebuilt the city in an oriental style; it appears in the Ottoman census of 1579.
 In 1566, Suleiman the Magnificent commissioned an 8-kilometre-long, wooden pontoon bridge at Osijek, a structure renowned in its time as one of the wonders of the world.
 Under Ottoman administration, Osijek was part of the Sanjak of Pojega within the Budin Eyalet and grew into a significant commercial centre for East-West trade.

 Osijek was captured by Habsburg forces on 29 September 1687, following the Second Battle of Mohács; this ended over 150 years of Ottoman rule over the city.